IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifccsv.rst

                             The format, chosen from csv, ods, or xlsx -d DELIMITER, --delimiter DELIMITER
                             The delimiter in CSV.
 Defaults to a comma.
       -n NULL, --null NULL  How to represent null values.
+Defaults to N/A.
+      -e EMPTY, --empty EMPTY
+                            How to represent empty strings.
 Defaults to a hyphen.
       --bool_true BOOL_TRUE
                             How to represent true values.
 Defaults to YES.
       --bool_false BOOL_FALSE